In Officer Education .

 Marine Corps Options:

 Marine-option midshipmen follow the same program as other NROTC midshipmen for the first two years.
 Beginning with the junior year, Marine-option midshipmen are taught Marine-oriented courses by a Marine Officer Instructor.
-For First Class summer training (after the junior year), Marine-option students travel to Quantico, Virginia, where they undergo six weeks of intensive training known as the USMC Officer Candidate School.
+For First Class summer training (following the completion of junior year), Marine-option students travel to Quantico, Virginia, where they undergo six weeks of intensive training known as the USMC Officer Candidate School.
 Upon commissioning the following year as Second Lieutenants, they are assigned to The Basic School at Quantico, Virginia.
 After The Basic School, the Marine officer is assigned duty in a variety of occupational fields.
-Among the duties available are infantry, aviation, artillery, tracked vehicles, engineering, communications, electronics, supply, administration, and computer science.
+Among the duties available are infantry, aviation, artillery, tracked vehicles, engineering, communications, electronics, supply and administration.

 The Marine Corps has a postgraduate training system similar in objectives and organization to that of the Navy.
 Marine officers selected for aviation receive flight training at the Naval Air Station, Pensacola, Florida, along with their Navy counterparts.

 A student has four categories of requirements to fulfill as a midshipman.
 The first of these requirements is a weekly naval professional development session each semester.
 The second requirement is a naval science course each semester.
 Midshipmen are also expected to maintain Navy and Marine Corps physical fitness standards throughout the NROTC program.
-The last set of requirements consists of further courses prescribed by the Navy to meet the growing need for more and better technically educated junior officers.
+The last set of requirements consists of further courses prescribed by the Navy to meet the growing need for more and better technically educated junior officers, as referenced below.

 All students in the program participate in a two-hour professional development session each week.
 The session is held from 2:30 until 4:30 on Wednesday afternoons and consists of drill, athletics, and professional information events.
 Students gain experience in actual leadership situations and learn the fundamentals of seamanship, military formations, movements, commands, discipline, courtesies, and honors.
 During information briefings, special emphasis is given to applied leadership as it relates to the administrative and managerial aspects of a Navy or Marine Corps officer’s duties.